 Pacesetting management style

 The pacesetting leader sets high or hard-to-reach standards to drive their team to achieve new goals.
-This leader sets the bar high for themselves and others on the team alike.
+This leader sets the bar high for themselves as well as their peers.

-They will provide instructions and set up the pace, then expect employees to follow in their footsteps.
-They don't trust others to do as good a job, and they will take over when things don't move as quickly.
+They’ll provide instructions and set the pace, expecting employees to follow in their footsteps.
+They don't trust others to do their job, and they’ll take over when things don't move as quickly.

 - Stretched business goals can be achieved in the short term

 - Issues will be resolved quickly without wasting time

 - Can hurt a business in the long run as employees experience burnout and cannot keep pace